Original Collages

 digital

-This digital collage is a visual take on the gap between how someone appears and everything they’re actually carrying with them.
-The nebula represents that unseen inner universe: shaped by memories, patterns, and instincts, even if it's not fully known by the person holding it.
+This digital collage is a visual take on the disparity between one's appearance and what a person actually carries with them.
+The nebula is the unseen inner universe that's shaped by memories, patterns, and instinct.

 Cable Network (2023)